Italian Wedding Soup Sandwich

 - Bring the stock to a boil.
 In batches, Cook the meatballs for about 3 minutes in the broth until cooked through.
 There are plenty of meatballs, so feel free to open some to make sure they are cooked and snack on them as you go.

-- Add some olive oil to a pan over medium heat and add in the garlic.
+- Add some olive oil to a pan over medium heat and add in half of the garlic.
 Cook 1 minute and add in the broccoli rabe.
 Stir and cook 2 minutes until wilted and reduced in size.
 Season with salt and pepper.

 - Cut the baguettes into sandwich sized pieces.
 Cut the top off the baguette and scoop out a lot of the inside.
 (NOTE: you technically could use this part for the meatball breadcrumbs but I made the meatballs early and didnt want the bread to get stale)